 This is a free monthly series presented by OSHA Authorized Trainer and ERC Course Director, Alba Vazquez, that will discuss safety topics and have a focus on how to be compliant with Cal/OSHA.
-This series will have a variety of different topics each month.
+This series has a variety of different topics each month.

 Check back for new topics and register for each month to receive a link.
 This series will be hosted the first Friday of every month, unless noted.